RenderKit/oidn/doc/api.md

 expensive image layout conversion and copying can be avoided but the extra data will be ignored by the filter.

-To unbind a previously set image from the filter, call
+To unset a previously set image parameter, returning it to a state as if it had not been set, call

     void oidnRemoveFilterImage(OIDNFilter filter, const char* name);